beyefendi/wavded/README.md

 # Web App Vulnerability Discovery &amp; Exploit Development

-## Scope
+## Perspective

-- In this course, we are learning how to exploit "chained vulnerabilities" to get shell.
+- In this course, we are learning how to exploit "chained vulnerabilities" to grant shell.
 - Basically, we focus on "authentication bypass" and then "remote code execution".
 - We develop fully automated "single-click exploitation" scripts.
-- In principle, we apply whitebox analysis for vulnerability discovery.
+- In principle, we perform blackbox analysis for identification of available functionalities .
-- We utilize blackbox analysis for identification of available functionalities.
+- Then, we apply whitebox analysis for vulnerability discovery.

 ## Learning objectives